varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 * __Dynamic data structures__: Linked lists are helpful when working with data structures that can change in size during runtime.
 Unlike arrays, linked lists can grow or shrink as needed without complex memory management or copying operations.
 This makes them helpful in implementing stacks, queues, and other dynamic data structures.
 * __Memory allocation__: In computer memory management, linked lists are used to keep track of free and allocated memory blocks.
 Each memory block is represented as a node in the list, with a pointer to the next block.
 This allows the system to find a suitable block for a new allocation quickly and to free up blocks when they are no longer needed efficiently.
 * __Modeling hierarchical data__: Linked lists can represent hierarchical data structures, such as trees and graphs.
 Each node in the list represents a tree node or graph vertex and contains a pointer to its children or neighbors.
-This allows the data to be stored and manipulated flexibly and efficiently while maintaining the hierarchical structure.
+This allows the data to be stored and manipulated efficiently while maintaining the hierarchical structure.

 Linked lists can also implement {ref}`content:references:lda-stacks` and {ref}`content:references:lda-queues`.
 Let's consider an example [Julia](https://julialang.org) implementation of a stack-based upon a linked list ({prf:ref}`example-linked-list-stack`):